Dheero82/cooking-one/site/content/products.md

   blurbs:
     - image: /img/IMG_0319.jpg
       text: >-
-        COOKING HOLIDAYS: this is our favorite way to share what we have been learning for all these years.
+        COOKING HOLIDAYS: this is our favorite way to share what we`ve been learning for all these years.

         Three days dedicated to food and wine.
+During this journey we`ll teach you how to shop in markets, expand your cooking, create a menu and pair the perfect wine.
     - image: /img/IMG_0025.jpg
       text: >-
         ON LOCATION WORKSHOPS: How to make the best in home cooking.
-Cooking at home can be also creative and extravagant, simple and delicious.
-Our classes are focused in one subject: pasta, fish and meat, starters, baked breads and pastry, patisserie, plated desserts.
-They last about 6 hours and off course we end with a good meal and a glass of wine.
+Cooking at home can be also Creative and Extravagant or Simple and Delicious.
+Our classes are focused in one subject: pasta, fish or meat, starters, baked breads and pastry, patisserie, plated desserts. lessons last about 6 hours and off course we end with a good meal and a glass of wine.
     - image: /img/IMG_0186.JPG
       text: PRIVATE CATERINGS